twdlabs/twdlabs/README.md

 - 👋 Hi, I’m Alex Titus
-- 👀 I’m interested in everything
+- 👀 I’m interested in almost everything under the sun
 - 🌱 I’m currently learning about computer science, music theory, psychometrics, probability theory, economics, political science, philosophy, and many other things !
 - 💞️ I’m looking to collaborate on something interesting
 - 📫 How to reach me: atitusgl@svsu.edu